Eparchy of Lipljan: History

-In older research, the toponym of Lipljan was linked to Ulpiana, an important city of Roman antiquity.
+In older research, the toponym of Lipjan was linked to Ulpiana, an important city of Roman antiquity.
 Archaeological and historiographical research in the recent decades has ruled out any links between the two sites.

 After the successful Byzantine conquests of 1018 and the establishment of imperial rule in Bulgarian and Serbian lands, by the order of emperor Basil II a new and autonomous Archbishopric of Ohrid was created in 1019, under the supreme ecclesiastical jurisdiction the Patriarchate of Constantinople.
-Imperial charters of 1019 and 1020 mention the Bishopric of Lipljan among eparchies under the jurisdiction of the autonomous Archbishopric of Ohrid.
+Imperial charters of 1019 and 1020 mention the Bishopric of Lipjan among eparchies under the jurisdiction of the autonomous Archbishopric of Ohrid.
 Until the beginning of the 13th century, archbishops of Ochrid were titled as metropolitans of all Bulgaria and Serbia.

-During 11th and 12th century Byzantines and Serbs fought several battles over the city of Lipljan.
+During 11th and 12th century Byzantines and Serbs fought several battles over the city of Lipjan.
 Sometime between 1185 and 1195, during the rule of Serbian "grand župan" Stefan Nemanja (1168-1196), Byzantine Empire finally ceded Lipljan to Serbia, but Eparchy of Lipljan still remained under the ecclesiastical jurisdiction of the Archbishipric of Ohrid.

 Under the jurisdiction of Serbian Orthodox Church

 The autocephaly of Orthodox Church in medieval Serbia was established in 1219 by Saint Sava who was consecrated as first Serbian archbishop by the Byzantine patriarch residing at that time in Nicaea.
 Since then, Eparchy of Lipljan was under the constant jurisdiction of Archbishop of Serbia.
-During the 13th century, bishops of Lipljan known by name were: Mavrojan, Varnava, Sava and Jovan.
-Eparchy had jurisdiction over counties of Lipljan, Binačka Morava and Topolnica.
+During the 13th century, bishops of Lipjan known by name were: Mavrojan, Varnava, Sava and Jovan.
+Eparchy had jurisdiction over counties of Lipjan, Binačka Morava and Topolnica.
 At the beginning of the 14th century, bishops of Lipljan were Antonije and Ignjatije.
-In that time, during the final years of the reign of Serbian king Stefan Milutin (1282-1321), the grand complex of the Monastery of Gračanica was built as the seat for bishops of Lipljan.
+In that time, during the final years of the reign of Serbian king Stefan Milutin (1282-1321), the grand complex of the Monastery of Gračanica was built as the seat for bishops of Lipjan.

 In 1346, Serbian Archbishopric was raised to the rank of Patriarchate with its see remaining in Peć.
 At the same time the Eparchy of Lipljan was raised by title to the rank of Metropolitanate.
-Bishops of Lipljan kept under their jurisdiction the region of central Kosovo with Gračanica and Novo Brdo.
+Bishops of Lipjan kept under their jurisdiction the region of central Kosovo with Gračanica and Novo Brdo.
 Period from the beginning of 13 century to the end of 14 century was the golden age for Orthodox Church in the region of central Kosovo with many monasteries and churches built by Serbian rulers and local Serbian nobility.
-In the middle of the 14th century, Bishop of Lipljan was Teodor, and second half of the 14th century, metropolitan of Lipljan was Simeon.
+In the middle of the 14th century, Bishop of Lipljan was Teodor, and second half of the 14th century, metropolitan of Lipjan was Simeon.
 In the first half of the 15th century, metropolitans of this eparchy were Dionisije and Dositej.